 - sunny or shaded, adjacent to a pool.

 - yes or no (mostly yes here on the Sunshine Coast),

 - storage or workshop area,

 - drive-through for backyard access.

-These are just SOME of the initial considerations for a designer.
+These are just some of the initial considerations for a designer.
 How those spaces interact with each other, interact with the site and are enclosed in the final building form is part of the art of good design.
-Here on the Coast we have some of the best examples of house design anywhere in Australia.
+Here on the Sunshine Coast we have some of the best examples of house design anywhere in Australia.
 These buildings are more than boxes stuffed with spaces.
 They are the creation of talented designers who craft spaces that engage, inspire and realise the very best of design.